- Search The Registry

 - Creating Support

 This date marks the birthday of Hattie McDaniel in 1895.
-She was an African American actress, one of the greatest American character actresses.
+She was a Black actress.

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine

 Copyright 1993, Carlson Publishing Inc., Brooklyn, New York